-The College is committed to developing outstanding teaching and learning and providing world class education to meet the needs of all learners.
-This is grounded in a foundation of academic integrity.
+The College is committed to developing outstanding teaching and learning and providing world-class education to meet the needs of all learners.
+This is grounded on a foundation of academic integrity.

-The purpose of this policy is to ensure academic integrity by defining academic misconduct and the process to follow should it occur.
-Academic misconduct covers cheating, attempts to cheat, plagiarism, collusion, and any other attempts to gain an unfair advantage in assessment.
+The purpose of this policy is to articulate academic integrity by defining academic misconduct and the procedure to follow should academic misconduct occur.
+Academic misconduct covers cheating, attempts to cheat, plagiarism, collusion, and any other attempts to gain an unfair advantage in an assessment.